ReveRoyl/ReveRoyl.github.io/source/_posts/master project.md

 ## Fourth session meeting

-I read others work, extract the key words and main ideas:
+I read others work, practice to extract the key words and main ideas:

 > *Affective modulation of the startle response in depression: Influence of the severity of depression, anhedonia and anxiety*